-For the past two years, the Libra Group has been assisting the government on the Greek island of Chios to maintain a clean and pleasant environment with the removal of graffiti, which in recent years has become an excessive blot on an otherwise beautiful landscape.
+For the past two years, Libra Group has been assisting the government on the Greek island of Chios to maintain a clean and pleasant environment with the removal of graffiti, which in recent years has become an excessive blot on an otherwise beautiful landscape.

 A large amount of ‘street art’ had accumulated and spoiled the appearance of many important buildings and sites.
 It required a dedicated effort to take action and restore the island to its former beauty.